• Skip to main content

 • Place the ground lamb in a large bowl and season with remaining salt.
 Add the cooled mushroom mixture and mix well to thoroughly incorporate all components.
 Divide the mixture into 4 equal balls and form into patties about 5 inches in diameter and 1 inch thick.
 Refrigerate until ready to grill.

-• Spread the remaining 1 tbsp butter on each bun and toast in a pan over medium heat until each side is a nice buttery brown.
+• Spread the remaining 1 tablespoon butter on each bun and toast in a pan over medium heat until each side is a nice buttery brown.
 Remove and cool while burgers cook.

 • On a hot grill cook the burgers for 3 minutes per side.
 When they're done, rest the burgers off the heat for 3 minutes.
 Top each bun with a burger, some Boursin then a slice of tomato and pickles.